 On 25th April 1990 the Bill received the Royal Assent.
-The passing of the Bill made Happisburgh the ONLY INDEPENDENTLY RUN OPERATIONAL LIGHTHOUSE in Gt Britain and THE HAPPISBURGH LIGHTHOUSE TRUST was established as a LOCAL LIGHT AUTHORITY.
+The passing of the Bill made Happisburgh the UK’s only independently operated working lighthouse and the Happisburgh Lighthouse Trust was established as a local light authority.
 The Trust is a registered Charity governed by six appointed Trustees who are responsible under the Act of Parliament for operating and maintaining the Light.

 On June 20th 1990 Her Majesty Queen Elizabeth, the Queen Mother, visited the Lighthouse.

 The Lighthouse was repainted inside and out on August 30/31st 1990 during filming for the BBC programme “Challenge Anneka”.

 - Listen to a piece about saving the lighthouse on Radio 4’s Women’s Hour